RustyRoboticsBV/TilesetBuilder/README.md

 ## How to Use
 After installing, create a ZIP file and fill it with image files, using the filenames in the image below.

+Textures can be exported by clicking the "Export to file" button in the texture's inspector.
+You can also create a tileset from your imported texture by clicking the "Create tileset" button.

 ### Standard Tiles
 This image shows you which tile each filename maps to: